 To drive efficiency and provide higher visibility across the entire cash cycle, Cash-in-Transit (CIT) companies can leverage cash logistics systems.
 By including route planning, mobile route operations, track & trace, contract management, and billing, these new systems can dramatically improve operational efficiency, automate key processes, and optimize decision making.
-Ross Knight, Transport Product Owner, Transtrack International (now part of G+D), describes how the technology works and the benefits that customers can expect.
+Ross Knight, Head of Product Management (Software), describes how the technology works and the benefits that customers can expect.

 What challenges are Cash-In-Transit (CIT) companies facing today?
 And in the future?